-The Umgeni Water 2017 Process Audit recorded the turbidity values listed in Table 13.91 and explained as follows:
+The Umgeni Water 2017 Process Audit recorded the turbidity values listed in Table 13.92 and explained as follows:

-"On the day of the audit (26 June 2017), the turbidity at the clarifiers and filters was above the recommended guidelines of 5 NTU and 1 NTU respectively, resulting in a final water turbidity of
+"On the day of the audit (26 June 2017), the turbidity at the clarifiers and filters was above the recommended guidelines of 5 NTU and 1 NTU respectively, resulting in a final water turbidity of 7.40 NTU.
+This exceeds SANS 241: 2015 operational and the aesthetic limit of 1 NTU and 5 NTU respectively."

-61 Personal communication, Yovesh Danilala & Moses Sibeko (ex-uThukela DM) Operations, UW, North West Region (20 March 2020)
+62 Personal communication, Moses Sibeko (uThukela DM) Operations, North West Region (01 February 2023)